mouramax/crewai-samples/versatile_file_read_tool/README.md

 ## Description

 The `VersatileFileReadTool` offers a robust and adaptable approach to reading and processing content from various file types.
-It significantly enhances standard file reading methods by providing multiple retrieval strategies: complete content extraction, partial reads limited by character count (head truncation), intelligent chunking for sampling large files (random chunks), and AI-driven summarization.
+It significantly enhances standard file reading methods by providing multiple retrieval strategies: complete content extraction, partial reads limited by character count (head truncation), intelligent chunking for sampling large files (random chunks), and AI-driven summarization. **The specific retrieval strategy (`retrieval_mode`), character limits (`max_chars`), line ranges (`start_line`, `line_count`), and LLM (for summarization) are configured when the tool is initialized and cannot be changed at runtime by an agent.**

 This tool is invaluable for tasks requiring interaction with file data, such as:
 -   Processing text files for information extraction.